Legally Reviewed by Scott Sobol on June 8, 2026

 Personal Injury Lawsuits Take on Many Forms

 There is no single version of a personal injury lawsuit.
-The category of personal injuries addressed in Florida is too vast for a single definition.
-Instead, the term “personal injury” stands in for accidents that result in physical harm to a victim.
-The personal injury cases that our Pembroke Pines team handles can include:
+The term “personal injury” covers any accident in which a victim suffers physical harm due to another party’s negligence.
+The cases our Pembroke Pines office handles include:

 Car Accidents